jlowe000/oci-arcade/README.md

 - Know whether you want to run a free-tier instance of the database
 - Create a SSH Key (ie using puttygen or ssh-keygen)
 - Define an admin password for ADW
+- Know where you want to kafka events to be sent to (can be retargeted to a different kafka cluster)

 ### Here are some references to help

-- These instructions were built / tested with Oracle-Linux-7.8 image - here are the OCIDs for this image (which is different for each region) - defaulted to the au-sydney-1 region - https://docs.oracle.com/en-us/iaas/images/image/f54bf63c-a3a7-46d0-bccf-6bacf6815994/
+- These instructions were built / tested with Oracle-Linux-7.8 image - here are the OCIDs for this image (which is different for each region) - defaulted to the au-sydney-1 region - https://docs.oracle.com/en-us/iaas/images/image/f54bf63c-a3a7-46d0-bccf-6bacf6815994/.
+However, recent updates with kernel memory accounting issues were raised in Docker / runc such that fnproject.io stopped working.
+This current version uses Ubuntu instead.
 - The tenancy OCID and user OCID are used for the automation using the Oracle APIs - here is a description of where in the OCI console to find this information - https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#five
 - The SSH key is a common element to infrastructure so you can log into the compute - use ie puttygen or ssh-keygen - https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/managingkeypairs.htm#Managing_Key_Pairs_on_Linux_Instances
 - The compute shape is used for the VM hosting the APIs as well as Oracle Functions (on docker).
 You can find out the different shapes here (VM.Standard.E2.1.Micro is the only shape available as part of the Always-Free Tier) - https://docs.oracle.com/en-us/iaas/Content/Compute/References/computeshapes.htm